-Workplace Hub was presented by Konica Minolta as an intelligent and connected edge platform for the workplace of the future and within the course of Spotlight Live event in Berlin on 23rd March KM laboratory Europe took an active part.
+Workplace Hub was presented by Konica Minolta as an intelligent and connected edge platform for the workplace of the future and within the course of Spotlight Live event in Berlin on 23rd March Konica Minolta Laboratory Europe took an active part.
 In front of many representatives from the European press, with the support of BBC presenter Spencer Kelly

 and the visionary author Douglas Coupland, an interesting roundtable discussion on the workplace of the future identified the most annoying issues in today’s workplace.
 A lack of time to think, a lack of empathy, too much noise and an overload of information were mentioned by the six panellists interviewed by Spencer Kelly: